jesseotk/jesseotk.github.io/content/posts/ctf-thm-grep.md

 Now that we have the API key, we can go ahead and create a user.

 I'll be using Burp Suite for this.
-First, capture the POST request from `https://grep.thm/public/html/register.php`, then editing `X-Thm-Api-Key` value to match what we found earlier.
+First, capture the POST request from `https://grep.thm/public/html/register.php`, then by editing `X-Thm-Api-Key` value to match what we found earlier, we should be able to register a new user.

 ![11](/pics/ctf-thm-grep/11.webp)